Requesting a Recommendation Letter

-The Honors advisor, will ask cooperating Texas State faculty to coordinate their recommendation letters.
+If you are applying for a prestigious fellowship, the Honors advisor will ask cooperating Texas State faculty to coordinate their recommendation letters.
 If your application requires a university endorsement, coordination through the Honors advisor is essential.

 Be ready to discuss: why you seek the recommendation; what strengths, qualifications, preparation, achievements, skills or goals make you a strong candidate for this opportunity and help distinguish you from other candidates; what points you would like the recommender to emphasize or address.

 Caution: you may ethically provide supporting information, such as a list of points you would like the recommendation letter to address and a factual narrative biography or list of key achievements, but you should not draft your own recommendation.
 If a recommender asks you to provide a draft of your recommendation, diplomatically explain that you are unable to write a draft that represents the recommender’s point of view, including professional/academic judgment, insights, and comparative evaluations of your strengths and qualifications.
 Astute reviewers can pretty quickly discern the voice of the applicant in a “ghost‐written” recommendation, which would result in a severely negative evaluation.

 Before your appointments, forward the following documents and information to each recommender:

 - A current resume that lists your studies, activities, and honors.
 Be sure to include internships, work/research experience, community service, conference papers/presentations, and other creative or leadership experiences.